 top of page

-I provide trauma-informed psychotherapy for first responders and other high-stress professionals, including law enforcement, fire service, EMS, dispatchers, healthcare workers, and helping professionals.
+I frequently work with individuals experiencing chronic occupational stress, trauma exposure, burnout, compassion fatigue, and high-demand professional environments.
 My work is grounded in an understanding of the realities of these roles and the unique challenges that accompany them.

 A Trauma-Informed, Professionally Informed Approach